 - An opening in the abdominal muscle called a hernia.

 Other symptoms of testicular cancer may go unnoticed until the cancer has spread to other parts of the body.
 Monthly testicular self-examinations, performed after a warm shower, can help detect the cancer at an early stage, when it is more likely to be successfully treated.

 - Painless lump or swelling on either testicle.
 If detected early, a testicular tumor may be about the size of a pea or a marble, but it can grow much larger.
 Any lump, enlargement, hardness, pain, or tenderness of the testicle should be evaluated by a doctor as soon as possible.

-- Pain or discomfort (with or without swelling) in a testicle or the scrotum.
-Pain can be caused by many different conditions, including infections, injury, twisting, and cancer.
+- Pain or discomfort, with or without swelling, in a testicle or the scrotum.
+Pain can be caused by many different conditions, including an infection, injury, twisting, and cancer.
 Infection of the testicle is called orchitis.
 Infection of the epididymis is called epididymitis.
-The epididymis is a small organ attached to the testicle that is made up of coiled tubes that carry sperm away from the testicle.
 If infection is suspected, a patient may be given a prescription for antibiotics.
-If antibiotics do not solve the problem, tests for testicular cancer are often performed.
+If antibiotics do not solve the problem, tests for testicular cancer are often needed.